This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

 - Prioritize telehealth over in-person contact.

 The SART recommends that anyone who’s actively pursuing ART and meets the diagnostic criteria for the COVID-19 infection consider freezing all eggs or embryos and waiting until they’re disease-free to do an embryo transfer.
-The American Society for Reproductive Medicine (ASRM) put out a bulletin on March 12, 2020 echoing this sentiment, stating:
+The ASRM put out a bulletin on March 12, 2020 echoing this sentiment, stating:

 "Out of an abundance of caution, patients who have high likelihood of having COVID-19 (fever and/or cough, shortness of breath, and either exposure within 6 feet of a confirmed COVID-19 patient and within 14 days of onset of symptoms, or a positive COVID-19 test result), including those planning to use oocyte donors, sperm donors, or gestational carriers, should strive to avoid a pregnancy.
 If these patients are undergoing active infertility treatment, we suggest that they consider freezing all oocytes or embryos and avoid an embryo transfer until they are disease-free.
 Please note this recommendation does not necessarily apply when there solely is a suspicion of COVID-19, because symptoms of COVID-19 are very similar to other more common forms of respiratory illnesses."